No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 ClickUp is a feature-rich app that can be a strong ally to any manager leading a team that often works on complex projects, such as those requiring cross-department collaboration, various resources, and elaborate project planning.

-ClickUp offers many features that will suit any team manager looking for a tool powerful enough to handle elaborate projects.
+ClickUp offers many features that will suit team managers looking for a tool powerful enough to handle elaborate projects.
 You’ll find:

-• Different views, such as Doc, Board, Whiteboard, Forms, Timesheet, Calendar, Gantt, etc.,
+- Different views (Doc, Board, Whiteboard, Forms, Timesheet, Calendar, Gantt, etc.)

 Most of all, I liked how whiteboards can be used for brainstorming with the team.
 When you’re in a meeting, you can open a ClickUp whiteboard and quickly make notes of everything that’s said using colorful text boxes, different fonts, and arrows.